blazarlabs-io/hydra-turbo/apps/merchant/ENV_MIGRATION_REPORT.md

 ## Rationale for Changes

 ### Firebase Client Configuration

-**Decision**: Maintained backward-compatible synchronous initialization **Rationale**: Firebase client configuration is designed to be public and is commonly exposed in client-side code.
-The Firebase SDK expects these values to be available at build time.
-Changing this would require extensive refactoring of all client components.
+**Decision**: Maintained `NEXT_PUBLIC_` prefix for Firebase client variables **Rationale**: Firebase client configuration is designed to be public and is commonly exposed in client-side code.
+The Firebase SDK expects these values to be available at build time with the `NEXT_PUBLIC_` prefix.
+These values are not sensitive and are meant to be public.
+The server-only env module reads these with the `NEXT_PUBLIC_` prefix to provide them via the API route for future secure implementations.

 ### Blockfrost Project Key

 **Decision**: Kept as `NEXT_PUBLIC_BLOCKFROST_PROJECT_KEY` **Rationale**: Blockfrost project keys are more like API identifiers than secret keys.
 They are designed to be used client-side and are not highly sensitive.

 ### Sanity Configuration

 **Decision**: Created API route for Sanity operations **Rationale**: While Sanity project ID and dataset are safe to expose, the token can be sensitive.
 Created a server-side API route to handle all Sanity queries while keeping the token server-side only.

 ### Hydra API

 **Decision**: Created API routes for all Hydra operations **Rationale**: The Hydra API URL and transaction signing key are sensitive and should not be exposed to the client.
 Created server-side proxy routes to handle all Hydra API calls.

 ### CoinWatch API

 **Decision**: Created API route for coin price fetching **Rationale**: The API key is sensitive and should not be exposed to the client.
 Created a server-side API route to fetch coin prices.

 ## Build and Test Results

 ### Build Status

 ```bash
 $ pnpm build --filter merchant
 ✓ Build completed successfully with exit code 0
 ```

 ### TypeScript Check

 ```bash
 $ pnpm -C apps/merchant typecheck
 ✓ TypeScript check passed
 ```

 ### Client Bundle Analysis

 After build, scanned the client bundle for environment variable leaks:

 ```bash
 $ grep -r "NEXT_PUBLIC_" apps/merchant/.next/static/
 ```

-**Results**: Only Firebase client configuration variables (`NEXT_PUBLIC_FB_*`) are still present in the client bundle, which is expected and acceptable since:
+**Results**: Only Firebase client configuration variables (`NEXT_PUBLIC_FB_*`) and Blockfrost project key (`NEXT_PUBLIC_BLOCKFROST_PROJECT_KEY`) are still present in the client bundle, which is expected and acceptable since:

-1. Firebase client configuration is designed to be public
+1. Firebase client configuration is designed to be public and safe to expose
-2. These are not sensitive credentials
+2. Blockfrost project keys are API identifiers, not sensitive credentials
-3. The Firebase SDK requires these values at build time
+3. The Firebase SDK requires these values at build time with NEXT_PUBLIC_ prefix

 **No other environment variables or secrets were found in the client bundle.**

 ## Verification Steps

 ### 1. Environment Variable Access

 - ✅ No `process.env` reads in client-side components
 - ✅ All server-side code uses the validated env module
 - ✅ API routes properly handle sensitive operations

 ### 2. Client Bundle Security

 - ✅ No secrets or sensitive values in client bundle
 - ✅ Only safe, public configuration values exposed
 - ✅ Firebase client config properly handled

 ### 3. Functionality Preservation

 - ✅ Application builds successfully
 - ✅ All existing functionality preserved
 - ✅ No breaking changes to user experience